-Missouri students, help the Missouri Bicentennial Commission commemorate the state's 200th anniversary by submitting a design concept for the Missouri Bicentennial poster.
-Four concepts will be chosen, with each winner receiving $200 and a certificate acknowledging his/her achievement, as well as an invitation to attend the poster unveiling.
+In 2020, Missouri students helped the Missouri Bicentennial Commission commemorate the state's 200th anniversary by submitting design concepts for a Missouri Bicentennial poster.
+Four concepts were chosen, with each winner receiving $200 and a certificate acknowledging his/her achievement, as well as an invitation to attend the poster unveiling.

 The judging committee has select two winning design concepts from both the elementary and secondary levels.
 The committee will include members of the Missouri Bicentennial Commission and arts professionals.
 Judges will evaluate entries based on the following criteria: